c1au6i0/covid19census/README.md

   - `regions_area`: Area in square meters of each region.
 Used to calculate density per region.
-  - `smoking_it`: Number of people aged 14 years and over that self-refered as smoker, non smoker, or past smoker by region.
+  - `smoking_it`: Number of people aged 14 years and over that self-referred as smoker, non smoker, or past smoker by region.

-## Raw Data and other scripts
+## Raw Data and other Scripts

 Raw data and the code used to import it can be found in the [data-raw](https://github.com/c1au6i0/convid19census/tree/master/data-raw)